josmaf/aws-project-runner/README.md

 ## Solution

-### **What**:
+### **The What**:

-Custom library/Decorator/App to automate data managing and code execution in AWS (by now):
+Tool to automate data managing and code execution in AWS (by now):

-0. Clean & create infrastructure
+0. Create AWS infrastructure
 1. Send all-what-is-needed to S3: input data, code, auxiliary files
-2. Build Docker image in EC2
+2. Build & save your Docker image in the cloud
-3. Send Docker image to ECR
-4. Run image as a container in EC2 or ECS (currently exploring...).
-The container must be able to:
+3. Run image as a container in the cloud.
+The container will automatically:
 	a.
 Download data from S3 to the container file system
 	b.
 Run code
 	c.
 Send results from the container file system to S3
 5. Send link to folder in S3 to user
-6. Destroy all the infrastructure used except the S3 bucket and the ECR repository
+6. Destroy all the infrastructure used except the S3 bucket and the image repository

 ### **How**: